rimak7/maven-nexus-sonarQube-demo/README.md

 1) fork repo  https://github.com/mecbob/maven-nexus-sonarQube-demo/tree/main  and

 update the following detains in settings.xml and pom.xml files.  (use gitHub UI for the updates)

 - nexus credentials

-    - IPs for the nexus and sonarServer
+- server IPs for nexus and sonarServer

-2) clone your repo on the maven server, where mvn can build the javabased project.

-4) Create a simple Java project using
+2) (OPTIONA. this is just to show how java project templates are generated) Create a simple Java project using.
+If done, you will have to update the pom.xml file.

     mvn archetype:generate -DgroupId=com.example.demo -DartifactId=demoApp -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.5 -DinteractiveMode=false

+3) Clone your repo on the maven server, where mvn can build the javabased project.

-3) cd into the Java project directory **demoApp** (folder with pom.xml and src directory)
+4) cd into the Java project directory **demoApp** (folder with pom.xml and src directory)

-4) build and push the maven artifact to nexus using the deploy [build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) command. mvn clean deploy
+5) build and push the maven artifact to nexus using the deploy [build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) command. mvn clean deploy